wp-plugins/squirrly-seo/readme.txt

 == Frequently Asked Questions ==
-= How does Squirrly Wordpress Seo Plugin work? = Please watch the following video http://www.youtube.com/watch?v=ymh8DBKrfhw
+= How does Squirrly Wordpress SEO Plugin work? = Please watch the following video http://www.youtube.com/watch?v=ymh8DBKrfhw

 = How does the META Description work in Squirrly SEO Optimization? =